scoobybejesus/cryptools/examples/examples.md

 * This style of report show you how your holdings performed (not including unrealized gains/losses).
 * *Transaction* reports reflect the result of each transaction (specifically, each transaction which results in a gain/loss or income/expense).
-* Future reports will be written that provide a more detailed breakdown of the income/expense/gain/loss from every movement (or possibly a more summarized version, too).
+* Future reports will be written that provide more detailed breakdowns of the income/expense/gain/loss from every movement (or possibly a more summarized version, too).
+For example, maybe the exchange rate will be included so you can quickly spot check whether the input file was correct.

 #### Other notes and limitations

 * There is no place where transaction fees are recorded.
-Whether in an exchange transaction or when sending to yourself, in the input file you simply reflect the net amount leaving one account and the net amount entering the other account.
+Whether in an exchange transaction or when sending to yourself, in the input file you simply reflect the net amount leaving one account and the other net amount entering the other account.
-That "cost" simply remains as cost basis until the holding is disposed.
+That "cost" (the transaction fee or exchange fee) simply remains as cost basis until the holding is disposed.
 * Transactions in which cryptocurrency is spent reflect a gain/loss ***and*** an expense.
-Perhaps your goverment does not require you to reflect any gain or loss resulting from purchases, in which case you would presumably separate expense those rows from the rest.
+Perhaps your goverment does not require you to reflect any gain or loss resulting from purchases, in which case you would presumably manually separate expense those rows from the rest.
 * There is currently no way to provide sub-classifications for income and expenses.
 For example, in `faker2`, there is mining income and there is remote tech support income.
 Also, there is a coffee mug purchase and a donation.
 The details are easily found in the memo field, but it is up to the user to "parse" those items for their use.
 * As noted in the README, adjustments occasionally may need to be made to the output reports.
 For example, in `faker2`, a donation was made.
 You may choose (or your accountant may decide) that this transaction (#11) is analogous to donating an appreciated security.
 In that case, you may decide to manually adjust the **Proceeds** to match the **Cost basis**, and then update the **Gain/loss** to be zero.
 * You can't spend or exchange something that you don't have.
 The program is designed to crash if you try to do this.
 That is, the program is unable to function properly if your holdings appear to go negative.